machines-in-motion/minimal_examples_crocoddyl/README.md

 # Usage
 For the reaching task, run `python ocp_kuka_reaching.py` to solve the OCP and visualize / plot the solution.
 Run `python mpc_kuka_reaching.py` to simulate it in MPC in PyBullet.
 Same for contact task.

-The scripts are as minimal and self-explanatory.
+The scripts are minimal and self-explanatory.
 The machinery for data extraction and plotting is "hidden" in the utils.